 New innovations and technology are changing the way consumers and businesses access, move and use their money.

 With the increasing movement toward an electronic, interconnected and mobile infrastructure, it’s critical that electronic payments work safely and efficiently for all users.
-The ACH Network enables just that: by using batch processing and a store-and-forward system, it moves almost $39 trillion and 22 billion electronic financial transactions each year.
-For more than 40 years, NACHA has been the trustee of the ACH Network, employing a collaborative, self-regulatory model to facilitate the expansion and diversification of electronic payments on the ACH Network.
+The ACH Network enables just that: by using batch processing and a store-and-forward system, it moves $43 trillion and 25 billion electronic financial transactions each year.
+For more than 40 years, NACHA has been the steward of the ACH Network, employing a collaborative, self-regulatory model to facilitate the expansion and diversification of electronic payments on the ACH Network.

 NACHA includes Members in the process of establishing Rules for the ACH Network, working collaboratively to create a clear picture of participant roles and responsibilities in the following ACH transaction process.